openfootball/openfootball.github.io/build.md

 ### Error "sportdb: command not found"

-If you get the error "sportdb: command not found" double check if you have the `spordb` command line tool installed.
+If you get the error "sportdb: command not found" double check if you have the `sportdb` command line tool installed.
 Use the `gem` command; issue:

-    gem list sportdb
+    $ gem list sportdb

 If not listed install the gem; issue:

-    gem install sportdb
+    $ gem install sportdb